 Creating an Assortment

-Step 1: Click the Navigation icon and select WORKFLOWS and then INVENTORY.
+Step 1: Click the Dashboard icon and select Workflows > Inventory.

-Step 2: Select the + next to Assortments to create a new assortment.
+Step 2: The Inventory page is displayed with a list of all your SKUs.
+Select the + next to Assortments to create a new assortment.

-Step 4: Check the box to the left of the item(s) that you want to copy into an assortment.
+Step 4: From the list of SKUs, select the checkbox(es) to the left of the item(s) that you want to add to the assortment.

 Your item is still available in your main inventory view, the item has only been copied to an assortment.
 This means that you can view this assortment items separately from other inventory, or from an overview with all other items.